Hot Comedy Central

 HOT Comedy Central (קומדי סנטרל) is the Hebrew-language version Comedy Central.
 It is the 10th Comedy Central channel.
 The channel was launched on January 1, 2011.
 The channel shows international and local shows.
-The channel is owned by Ananey Communications under license from Paramount Networks UK & Australia and broadcasts exclusively for cable on HOT.
+The channel is owned by Ananey Communications, a subsidiary of Paramount Networks EMEAA and broadcasts exclusively for cable on HOT.

 The channel was initially broadcast in 4:3 aspect ratio, later transferred to 16:9 widescreen yet still in standard definition, and began broadcasting in High Definition on August 3, 2015.